jpabdou/TEM-MoS2-vision-ML/README.md

 <br></br>
 <img src="/Screenshot 2023-04-10 at 16-44-08 Fastai_Vision_MoS2_Prediction - Jupyter Notebook.jpg" alt="fastai training and validation losses for 15 cycles"/>

 As shown, the training and validation loss drops to <40% with no further changes in results.
+Unusually, the validation loss is lower than the training loss, indicating that the validation set might be easier to identify than the training set.

 After training, I have 3 test images shown below: 1) a TEM of MoS2 image that wasn't used in training or validation sets for the model at 50000X magnification, 2)  a TEM of MoS2 image that wasn't used in training or validation sets for the model at 20000X magnification, and 3) a TEM image of tungsten disulfide (WS2), a similar nanostructure, taken from literature (Jung, Yeonwoong, et al. Nano letters 14.12 (2014)) at around 50000X magnification.